Last updated on September 13th, 2021 at 10:28 am

 Keeping the weight of your travel trailer down near the lower end of your tow vehicle’s towing capacity will ensure a long life for it, especially if you’re planning to tow over many mountain passes or other strenuous drives.
 It’s important not to overload your car or truck, and keep the ambient temperature outside in mind when towing, as too hot temperatures can overheat your engine.

 The weight inside your trailer matters for the overall health of your axles, frame, and suspension.
-If you fill your travel trailer with heavy objects, even if your tow vehicle can handle it, it might not be the best idea for the life of your trailer.
+If you fill your travel trailer with heavy objects, even if your tow vehicle can handle it, it might not be the best idea for the life of your trailer, and it may not be level either.

 Toy haulers are a good type of travel trailer to look at if you plan on hauling a lot of heavy equipment or additional recreational vehicles.
 They are built to handle such weight, but even toy haulers have their limits.
 It’s important not to overload your trailer’s frame, as it can bend and warp from continued improper weighting.